AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot-app-v1.md

 ![Desktop App diagram](assets/aem-desktopapp-architecture.png)

 With this architecture, Desktop App intercepts file system calls (open, close, read, write, and so on) to the mounted network share, and translates them into native AEM HTTP calls to the AEM server.
 Files are cached locally.
-For more details, see [AEM Desktop App documentation](aem-desktop-app.md).
+For more details, see [Use AEM Desktop App v1.x](use-app-v1.md).

 ## Desktop&nbsp;App component overview {#desktop-nbsp-app-component-overview}

 Desktop App includes the following components:

 * **The Desktop application**: Mounts/unmounts DAM as a remote file system, and translates file system calls between the locally mounted network share and the remote AEM instance to which it connects.
 * **Operating system WebDAV/SMB client**: Handles communication between Windows Explorer/Finder and Desktop App.
 If a file is retrieved, created, modified, deleted, moved, or copied, the operating system (OS) WebDAV/SMB client communicates this operation to Desktop App.
 After receiving the communication, Desktop App translates it into native AEM remote API calls.
 For example, if a user creates a file in the mounted directory, the WebDAV/SMB client initiates a request, which the Desktop App translates into an HTTP request that creates the file in DAM.
 The WebDAV/SMB client is a built-in component of the OS.
 It is not affiliated with Desktop App, AEM, or Adobe in any way.
 * **Adobe Experience Manager instance**: Provides access to assets stored in the AEM Assets DAM repository.
 In addition, it performs actions requested by Desktop App on behalf of the local desktop applications interacting with the mounted network share.
 The target AEM instance should run AEM version 6.1 or higher.
 AEM instances running previous AEM versions might require extra feature packs and hot fixes installed to become fully functional.

 ## Intended use cases for AEM Desktop App {#intended-use-cases-for-aem-desktop-app}